 Some who recognize the need for a relationship with God feel that doctrine is a hindrance.
 They relegate the intellect to a position of insignificance.
 Ultimately they are guided by their feelings.
 If they feel strongly about something they attribute it to a prompting of the Holy Spirit.
 While the Holy Spirit certainly does guide us in a personal way, it is sound doctrine that confirms that the guidance is from the Holy Spirit and not from those who would deceive and manipulate us.
 Paul rightly warns Titus to "teach what befits sound doctrine" (Titus 2:1).
 When we attach more importance to our feelings than we do to sound doctrine we can end up with a god of our own making, a god who is subject to our beliefs rather than a God who tells us what we are to believe.
 In reality we have only two choices: we can say yes to God or we can say no to God.
 Under no circumstances can we ever tell Him how to be God.

 In Psalm 42:1, David expresses his need for God: "As the deer pants for streams of water, so my soul pants for you, O God."
-It is perfectly natural for those who are in relationship with God to long for Him.
+It is perfectly natural for those who have a relationship with God to long for Him.
 But where does such longing come from?
 Paul gives us the answer in Phillipians 4:13, where he says, "I can do all things in Him [Christ] who strengthens me."
 That would include everything that is expected of the believer.
 Not only avoiding sin and being charitable but even the simple act of recognizing and desiring God.
 All that we do that is right is accomplished by the grace of God working in us.
 We do nothing good on our own.
 Indeed Jesus tells us as much in John 15:5: "I am the vine, you are the branches.
 He who abides in me, and I in him, he it is that bears much fruit, for apart from me you can do nothing."

 The grace of God is administered by the Holy Spirit and is available to all that ask.
 Jesus teaches us this when He declares: